 Answer: Minnesota

-- The founder of analytical psychology, who is the famous psychoanalyst responsible for concepts like "synchronicity" and "introversion vs. extroversion?"
+87. Who is the founder of analytical psychology?
+He was a famous psychoanalyst responsible for concepts like "synchronicity" and "introversion vs. extroversion."

 Answer: Carl Jung

-- What 19th- and early 20th-century German psychologist was the first person to separate psychology from biological medicine, and also the first person to refer to psychology as his profession?
-This man with a “W” name was one of the earliest researchers into human memory.
+88. What 19th- and early 20th-century German psychologist was the first person to separate psychology from biological medicine, as well as the first to refer to psychology as his profession?
+This man with a “W” name was one of the earliest researchers to explore human memory.

 Answer: Wilhelm Wundt

-- In 1961, sociologist Albert Bandura demonstrated that if children saw an adult punching a particular kind of doll, the kids would be more likely to punch it themselves.
-What employed entertainment entity was the doll, in this case, a character called Koko created by Max Fleischer in 1919?
+89. In 1961, sociologist Albert Bandura demonstrated that if children saw an adult punching a particular doll, they would be more likely to punch it themselves.
+What type of character was the doll?
+It had been created by Max Fleischer in 1919 and was called “Koko.”

 Answer: Clown